kitconcept/volto-dsgvo-banner/README.md

 ```
 You can customize the Style of the Modal Buttons
 ```
-config.settings.DSGVOBanner = {
+config.settings.DSGVOBanner.cssClasses = {
-  bannerAgreeButtonColor: "branded olive",
+  bannerAgreeButton: "branded olive",
-  bannerAdjustButtonColor: "branded blue",
+  bannerAdjustButton: "branded blue",
   ...(config.settings.DSGVOBanner || {}),
 }
 ```
 Or something like
 ```
-config.settings.DSGVOBanner = {
+config.settings.DSGVOBanner.cssClasses = {
-  bannerAgreeButtonColor: "red",
+  bannerAgreeButton: "red",
-  bannerAdjustButtonColor: "pink",
+  bannerAdjustButton: "pink",
   ...(config.settings.DSGVOBanner || {}),
 }
 ```
 Keep in mind though, that the 'Adjust privacy Setting' Button will always stay inverted

-You can also configure the Banner to not show the first time a User connects to your Site, and only use the Cookie Block and the Disclaimer of the respective Blocks
+By default, the banner to configure cookies will be shown in an overlay the first time a user visits the site.
+You can disable this by setting the `useBanner` setting to `false`.
+In this case, you must add the "DSGVO Banner" block to a page (such as a privacy settings page) to allow users to configure their cookies.
 ```
 config.settings.DSGVOBanner = {
-  useBanner: false,
+  showBanner: false,
   ...(config.settings.DSGVOBanner || {}),
 }
 ```
-You can also hide the greyed-out 'Technically required' Slider
+You can also hide the greyed-out 'Technically required' option.
 ```
 config.settings.DSGVOBanner = {
-  showTechRequired: false,
+  showTechnicallyRequired: false,
   ...(config.settings.DSGVOBanner || {}),
 }
 ```